Álvaro Navarro Serra

-Álvaro Navarro Serra (Faura, 1973), simply known as Álvaro, is one of the main Valencian pilota professional players.
-He is one of the most reputed dauers due to his strong left hand and his professionality, and has got to be a member of the Valencian Pilota Squad.
-Now he is one of the stars of the ValNet company.
+Álvaro Navarro Serra (Faura, 1973), known profesionally as Álvaro, is a former Valencian pilota professional player.
+He played as dauers and was a member of the Valencian Pilota Squad.
+He later become associated with the ValNet professional pilota company.

 Álvaro began playing Galotxa variant, but he is mostly known by his Escala i corda career, where he is the absolute ruler, both in Circuit Bancaixa teams and in Trofeu Individual Bancaixa one-on-one matches.

 On 2001 Álvaro led the Valencian Pilota Squad in the European Championship hold in the Netherlands, where the Valencians won the frontó and International game.
 He has also tripped to the Basque Country to play against renowned Basque pilotaris such as Agirre.

 On October 9, 2005, Álvaro was awarded with the Golden Medal for Sports efforts by Francesc Camps, the president of the Generalitat Valenciana.